shinxinyangdemo/shinxinyangdemo.github.io/README.md

 <!-- Description -->
 <p>
     These releases under the name 'ussoanah' (<a href="https://soundcloud.com/ussoanah/tracks" target="_blank">soundcloud.com/ussoanah/tracks</a>) reflect my early exploration of electronic music, experimenting with a variety of genres, aiming for more impactful mixes and unique sound designs.
-Although quite different from my current productions, I still appreciate the creativity and concepts behind these tracks.
+Although quite different from my current productions, I still like the ideas behind these tracks.
 </p>

 <!-- Add CSS for Grid Layout -->